crd230/crd230.github.io/lab4.md

 install.packages("dendextend")
 ```

-We'll also be using the **tidyimpute** package to impute for missingness.
-If you have not gone through the missing data [mini lab](https://crd230.github.io/missingdata.html), you'll need to install **tidyimpute**.
+We'll also be using the **tidyimpute** and **VIM** packages to impute for missingness.
+If you have not gone through the missing data [mini lab](https://crd230.github.io/missingdata.html), you'll need to install those packages.

 Load in the following packages